Awards and honors

 Werner Baltes

-Proposals are from - a - university teacher of food chemistry until 28.02. of each year in electronic form with a letter of recommendation or endorsement, curriculum vitae, structured list of publications and a description of the candidate's scientific projects to the
+Nominations must be submitted by a university lecturer in food chemistry in electronic form by February 28 of each year, including a letter of suggestion or endorsement, a CV, a structured list of publications and a description of the candidate's scientific projects, to the Board of the Food Chemistry Society, n.buerger@gdch.de.

-The award has been given so far (place at the time of the award):
+The award has been given to (location at the time of the award):

 2022